yrccondor/wp-webauthn/README.md

 ## Introduction

 WebAuthn is a new way for you to authenticate in web.
-It helps you replace your passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more.
+It helps you replace your passwords with devices like Passkeys, USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more.
 Using WebAuthn, you can login to your a website with a glance or touch.

 <p align="center">
 <img src="https://acdn.flyhigher.top/gh-wwa-win-hello.png" alt="WP-WebAuthn">